 This list, prepared by the College Resource Center Librarians from other sources, is provided for information only.
 Referral to these sites does not imply the endorsement of The American College of Obstetricians and Gynecologists of either the organization or their contents, expressed views, programs, or political activities.
 Further, the College does not endorse any commercial products that may be advertised or available from these organizations or on these websites.
 This list is not meant to be comprehensive; the exclusion of a site does not reflect the quality of that site.
 Please note that sites and URLs are subject to change without warning. mash/jer 3/31/16

 Agency for Healthcare Research and Quality (AHRQ) – Patients and Consumers

-AHRQ’s website for patients includes guides for consumers on comparing medical treatments, as well as information on diseases and conditions, preventive care, health care quality, and patient safety.
+AHRQ’s website for patients includes information for consumers on care planning, diseases and conditions, preventive care, health care quality, and patient safety.

 American College of Obstetricians and Gynecologists

 ACOG Patient Education Pamphlets are available fulltext in the member section, and FAQs for patients and a “find an ob-gyn” tool are available on the For Patients page.